anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

     attrs: {class: "justify_align"}
 `Conda` raising an unsatifiable error as it finds an unsatisfiable conditions.
 Th user tries to install `numpy-1.15.4` which depends on `python` with versions `>=2.7,<2.8.0a0`, `>=3.6,<3.7.0a0`, and `python >=3.7,<3.8.0a0`.
 However, another dependency of `numpy` is `pin-1` depends on `python-3.10` which conflicts with the previously reported requirements of `python`.
 ///

+## **Other Satisfiability Problems**

+There are many other many satisfiability problems that are of interest to computer scientists.
+We list a couple of them below.

+### **Access Control Policies**
+Used to define and enforce access rules in computer systems based on roles, permissions, and environmental conditions.

+**Examples:**

+- Grant access if the user is an admin or has read permission:
+  `Access → (Admin ∨ ReadPermission)`

+- Deny access during lockdown:
+  `Lockdown → ¬Access`

+- A guest and admin role cannot be assigned together:
+  `¬(Guest ∧ Admin)`

+### **Formal Verification**

+Used to prove correctness of hardware or software components by encoding their behavior and properties as propositional logic formulas.

+**Examples:**

+- Verify that a half-adder circuit never outputs `Sum = 1` and `Carry = 1` when both inputs are zero:
+  `A = 0 ∧ B = 0 → ¬(Sum ∧ Carry)`

+- Negate the property and check if `A = 0 ∧ B = 0 ∧ Sum = 1 ∧ Carry = 1` is satisfiable using a SAT solver.

+- If unsatisfiable, the property holds and the circuit behaves correctly in that case.

+### **Course Prerequisites and Scheduling**

+Used in academic planning tools to ensure students meet course prerequisites and avoid scheduling conflicts.

+**Examples:**

+- Taking CS201 requires completing CS101:
+  `CS201 → CS101`

+- Prevent scheduling overlap between Bio101 and Chem101:
+  `¬(Bio101 ∧ Chem101)`

+- Choose only one from three electives:
+  `(E1 ∨ E2 ∨ E3) ∧ ¬(E1 ∧ E2) ∧ ¬(E1 ∧ E3) ∧ ¬(E2 ∧ E3)`

+### **Resource Management by Operating Systems**

+Used to manage allocation of resources like CPU, memory, and I/O without conflicts or deadlocks.

+**Examples:**

+- A process can run only if it has both CPU and memory available:
+  `Run → (HasCPU ∧ HasMemory)`

+- Two processes cannot write to the same file simultaneously:
+  `¬(Write(P1, FileX) ∧ Write(P2, FileX))`

+- Deadlock detection rules:
+  `Request(A) ∧ Hold(B) ∧ WaitsFor(B, A) → PotentialDeadlock`

 ???+ tip "Game time !!!"